Triple killer asylum seeker jailed for life after ‘senseless’ Subway shop murder

 Sentencing Abdulrahimzai, Judge Paul Dugdale told the court there was “no doubt as to the effect of growing up in the horrors of Afghanistan would have on a young child”.

-But the judge said the triple killer was “at all times the aggressor that night and by his behaviour created a situation that led to Thomas Roberts’ death”.
+But he said the triple killer was “at all times the aggressor that night and by his behaviour created a situation that led to Thomas Roberts’ death”.

 He added: “Over and above that, he was looking for trouble.”